 “When the group project officially commenced, we were able to meet and liaise in person, which I personally found really fruitful and engaging.
-On the 23 March 2020, this would all change due to COVID-19.
+This would all change due to COVID-19.

 75% of the students from my group returned to their homes to be with their loved ones upon hearing of the national lockdown measures and this would introduce a new phase of the way the group project would be delivered.
 We were pushed towards virtual meetings, predominately using Skype and Microsoft Teams on occasion.

 The biggest challenges were liaising with colleagues in three different time zones, including China.
 Nevertheless, the conclusion of the project is near and we are all looking forward to delivering a successful presentation.
 I have to thank my group project team members and supervisor for always being available and working hard throughout these unprecedented times, and showing resilience and persevering towards the delivery of the group project.”